Skip to main content

 • All publications that result from work done during the course release should acknowledge the support of Calvin University for the project.

-• The grantee must submit an online report by August 15 after the end of the course release, detailing results or progress of the project and any related professional gains.
+• The grantee must submit an internal funding report by August 15 after the end of the course release, detailing results or progress of the project and any related professional gains.
 This report goes to the dean for faculty development who will forward it to the department chair and the academic dean.

 • Common courtesy should require some form of acknowledgement to the Board of Trustees.
 Notes of thanks may be sent via the Office of the President.